Fan-loewe/fantastic/content/authors/admin/_index.md

     date_start: 2018-10-01
     date_end: 2021-04-30
     summary: |
-      Thesis on _Vision-based Risk Quantification on E-bikes for Urban Cycling_ at the [Computer Vision Lab](https://vision.ee.ethz.ch), ETH Zurich.
-Check more details in my project.
+      Thesis on _Vision-based Risk Quantification on E-bikes for Urban Cycling_ at the Computer Vision Lab, ETH Zurich.
+Check more details in my _Projects_.

-      GPA: 1.3/1.0
   - area: BSc Electrical engineering and its automation
     institution: North China Electric Power University
     date_start: 2014-09-01